Code-Institute-Submissions/balennouri-pp4/README.md

 #### CSS

+In my static/css folder you will see two CSS files.
+The styles.css came with the bootsrap theme i used and the main.css file is my own custom one.

 I didn't choose to add a lot of my own CSS styling because of the bootstrap theme I chose to use, had a lot of styling already done.
 So, thanks to bootstraps, I could build the styling with bootstrap.

+This test is for my own custom CSS file, which is the main.css

 ![CSS Test](documentation/readme-features/css-test.png)